Johncci/summer-soccer-camp/README.md

   * The image on the gallery page of the child tying the laces on his football boots is from [pexels.com](https://www.pexels.com/).
   * The image on the gallery page of the coach instructing children is from [unsplash.com](https://unsplash.com/).
   * The image on the gallery page of children playing soccer together is from [freeimages.com](https://www.freeimages.com/).
-  * The image on the gallery page of a ball being kicked towards the goalkeeper id from [freeimages.com](https://www.freeimages.com/).
+  * The image on the gallery page of a ball being kicked towards the goalkeeper is from [freeimages.com](https://www.freeimages.com/).
   * The image on the sign up page of a football hitting a football net was taken from [wallpaperaccess.com](https://wallpaperaccess.com/)
   * The social media icons on the footer were taken from [fontawesome.com](https://fontawesome.com/).
   * The embedded google map was taken from [googlemaps.com](https://www.google.com/maps/@53.1167628,-6.8752443,14z).